 1) FOLLOW THEM

 Most brands are on social media, and most use their limited resources to make sure they offer beautiful, interesting content.
-And while it may seem silly, numbers do matter: for media outlets to take a brand seriously, they want to see that a brand has a serious following.
+And while it may seem silly, numbers do matter: in order for many media outlets to take a brand seriously they want to see that a brand has a serious following.
 Want to help?
 Find your favorite brands on your favorite social media platform and become a fan, follower, or friend.
 Pro tip: since most social media platforms have an algorithm that punishes brands (it's pay to play), be sure to like, comment, and share their content if you want to see more of it in your newsfeed.

 2) SHARE THEM

 Word of mouth is one of the most prized assets to a small business.
-Your friends trust your opinions, so use them to promote the brands you trust!
+Your friends trust your opinions, so use your opinions to promote the brands you trust!
 Even if a brand isn't within your budget or personal style, you can still share what you love about them or the pieces on your wish list.